poonawalalab/poonawalalab.github.io/dlab.md

 <h3 id = " lab_paperplanning"> General Planning </h3>
 [Devi Parikh](https://medium.com/@deviparikh/planning-paper-writing-553f497e8839) has a good framework for planning to finish a high-quality research paper before a targeted deadline.
 <h3 id="lab_typesetting"> Typesetting Software </h3>
 We exclusively use <a href="https://www.ctan.org" >TeX</a> for preparing manuscripts.
 Your progress will require gaining competency in creating documents using TeX, and doing so efficiently.
+We are exploring use of [Typst](https://github.com/typst/typst).

 <h3 id="lab_matheqns" > Mathematical Equations </h3>
 Some good pointers on writing math well can be found in the links below.